cfrefah/tail.select/README.md

 #### searchMarked
 `bool`<br />
-This option will 'mark' the search term on the respective option test within the given results.
+This option will 'mark' the search term on the respective option text within the given results.

 #### csvOutput
 `bool`<br />
 This option will add a hidden input field, which takes over the name attribute of the source select field and contains the selected values - separated with the option separator defined in `csvSeparator`.

 #### csvSeparator
 `string`<br />